 Treatment of pregnancies of 18 weeks or more are only performed at Bloemenhove Clinic in Haarlem.

 If you are younger than 16, you need permission (in writing) of one of your parents or your legal guardian to have an abortion.
 If that is impossible, please contact our clinic.
 We will help you out.

 Do you want to cancel or reschedule your appointment?
 Please let us know as soon as possible, by phone or email, so we can give your appointment to another woman.

 Women who have or will have an appointment need to be in good health.
 Please do a COVID self-test at home.

 Your clinic visit: alone or accompanied?

 It’s great of someone can come with you.
+You may come with one companion to the clinic.
 This could be your partner, a friend or a family member.
 It is up to you if you want this person to be present at the doctor’s consultation.
 First, the doctor will want a quick word with you on your own, to make sure the abortion really is your decision.
 The person accompanying you is not allowed to be present during the treatment or in the recovery room.
 No children are allowed at the clinic.